-Treatments for rotator cuff injuries, when implemented as quickly as possible, are generally effective in:
+Treatments for rotator cuff injuries, when started as quickly as possible, can:

-For these reasons, it's crucial to talk to your doctor immediately if you suspect a shoulder injury.
+For these reasons, you should talk to your doctor right away if you think you have a shoulder injury.

-At first, you may have to use a sling and avoid motions for four to six weeks.
-But, in time, you will reintroduce movement and lifting into your routine.
+At first, you may have to use a sling and avoid motion for four to six weeks.
+But, in time, you will bring movement and lifting back into your routine.